 As is presented in Fig. 3-(0), Wang and He [10] proposed shifting the time axis of one domain by half of the sampling interval to eliminate this lagging effect.
-After both codes evolve by a sampling interval, the instantaneous CFD solution at nt is communicated with averaged MD solution from (n-1/2)t to (n+1/2)t.
+After both codes evolve by a sampling interval, the instantaneous CFD solution at nt is communicated with the averaged MD solution from (n-1/2)t to (n+1/2)t.
 Two previous solutions from the counterpart are extrapolated to impose hybrid boundary conditions.
-The benefit of imposing extrapolated boundary condition is that the sampling duration can be designed as long as the sampling interval (nts = nt).
-However, the accuracy of extrapolated solution is worth to debate.
-In this scheduling, two previous CFD solutions at (n-1)t and nt are extrapolated to produce MD boundary conditions from (n+1/2)t to (n+3/2)t.
-Except the velocity gradient is linear in time space, extrapolated properties fail to predict correct values throughout the simulation interval (from (n+1/2)t to (n+3/2)t).
+The benefit of imposing extrapolated boundary conditions is that the sampling duration can be designed to be as long as the sampling interval (nts = nt).
+However, the accuracy of the extrapolated solution is debatable.
+In this scheduling, two previous CFD solutions at (n-1)t and nt are extrapolated to produce the MD boundary conditions from (n+1/2)t to (n+3/2)t.
+Except when the velocity gradient is linear in time, the extrapolated properties fail to predict correct values throughout the simulation interval (from (n+1/2)t to (n+3/2)t).
 The only way to reduce this extrapolation error is to reduce the sampling interval, which is contradictory to the condition for reducing the statistical error.

-A new scheme named `prediction-correction approach' is also depicted in Fig. 3.
-The main difference from the default model is that CFD code iterates additional time steps after the code evolved to the next data exchange time.
-For example, in Fig. 3-(1), CFD code additionally evolves by the half of sampling interval after the code approached to nt.
-CFD code sends these predicted properties at (n+1/2)t to the MD site and receives averaged molecular properties around nt.
-CFD code loads its previous flow profile at nt and runs the actual simulation to next communication point at (n+1)t.
-Clear benefit of current approach is that both solvers extrapolate their boundary conditions from current solutions (either exact solution or predicted values) instead of using previous history.
-This eliminates the sensitivity of extrapolated solution according to the size of sampling interval in previous model, which enables increasing the sampling interval.
+A new scheme named the “prediction-correction approach” is also depicted in Fig. 3.
+The main difference from the default model is that the CFD code iterates additional time steps after it evolves to the next data exchange time.
+For example, in Fig. 3-(1), the CFD code additionally evolves by half of sampling interval after it approaches nt.
+The CFD code sends these predicted properties at (n+1/2)t to the MD site and receives averaged molecular properties around nt.
+The CFD code loads its previous flow profile at nt and runs the actual simulation to the next communication point at (n+1)t.
+A clear benefit of the current approach is that both solvers extrapolate their boundary conditions from current solutions (either exact solution or predicted values) instead of using previous history.
+This advantage eliminates the sensitivity of the extrapolated solution to the size of the sampling interval in the previous model, which enables the increase of the sampling interval.